felipeMarajo/MIDI-Controller-DIY/README.md

 * Midi Controller made with arduino.

-  Prototype a midi controller with an expression pedal.
-Ideal for musicans who use effects simulation software, for example Guitar Rig, Bias FX and others.
+  Prototype of a midi controller with an expression pedal.
+Ideal for musicians who use effects simulation software, for example Guitar Rig, Bias FX and others.

 * Controlador Midi feito com Arduino.